 Now there's a stylish place to stash all those recipes you've clipped from magazines and newspapers: Celia Sack's The Omnivore's Recipe Keeper.
 Embellished with food images culled from Celia's personal collection of vintage cookbooks (she owns Omnivore Books, in San Francisco), it's as beautiful as it is handy.

 Make the Bread, Buy the Butter by Jennifer Reese describes the author's often funny attempts to make everything she and her family eat, from scratch.
 She tells you which foods are worth it—and which aren't.

-Make six-packs from scratch with this beautifully designed, effortlessly readable little guide that streamlines a complex task so that anyone can follow.
+Make six-packs from scratch with the beautifully designed, effortlessly readable Beer Craft.
+This little guide that streamlines a complex task so that anyone can follow.
 Ideal for the first-time brewer but smart enough for the veteran, too.

 Developed as a template for school cafeterias, Cooking with California Food in K-12 Schools was written by award-winning cookbook writer Georgeanne Brennan, who worked with educational consultant Ann M. Evans to create

 crosscultural recipes that appeal to kids of any heritage.

 It's practically impossible to get a seat at San Francisco's widly popular Mission Chinese Food, but the restaurant's new book, Mission Street Food: Recipes and Ideas from an Improbable Restaurant gives a way to satisfy the craving.
 Lots of quirky restaurant-biz reflections, with fun comic-book illustrations.